“Heeft u misschien boeken over India?”

 “Ik ben heel erg geïnteresseerd in Japan.
 Is daar nog iets nieuws over uitgekomen?”

-“Yeah, my friend is going to travel to South America.
+“My friend is going to travel through South America.
 Do you have any novels that take place there?”

 “Zijn er boeken van Nederlandse schrijvers die zich afspelen in Australië?”